sa-tre/satre-specification/docs/source/specification.md

 ##### Statement

-A TRE instance that works for everyone minimises barriers to use, and provides a productive and accessible analysis environment for research.
+A TRE instance that works for all users minimises barriers to use, and provides a productive and accessible analysis environment for research.

 ##### Rationale